 In Freezing, the third years may be major, major jerks who were obsessed with beating the crap out of the main character for unjustified reasons, but they're still soldiers trained to save humanity from Eldritch Abominations.
 During the Academy Siege, they were in the front lines covering for everybody else.

-Edward Elric acts like a jerk to many characters - including his younger brother Alphonse, who constantly has to apologize for him in the trend of "Don't take it personally, he's like that with everybody and he's actually nice deep inside."
+Edward Elric acts like a jerk to many characters - including his younger brother Alphonse, who constantly has to apologize for him in the trend of "Don't take it personally, he's like that with everybody."

-Roy Mustang makes it into this category as well, frequently appearing callous and arrogant to those (Ed in particular) who don't understand his past and/or motives.
+Roy Mustang frequently appears callous and arrogant to those (Ed in particular) who don't understand his past and/or motives.

-Takuto, the male protagonist of Full Moon o Sagashite, is a mild example (bit moreso in the manga) of Jerk with a Heart of Gold, as his mannerisms are rather limited to his way of speaking to others.
-Occasionally rude, anti-social, and snarky ("baka" is his favorite word) he will always say the exact opposite of how he truly feels, yet when nobody's looking, he'll do something incredibly sweet.
-Just make sure you don't blink because you'll miss it.
-Because of an overwhelming number of "tsu-tsun" traits, he can also be classified as the Type A male Tsundere.
-By the end of the anime series, his jerkish side pretty much vanishes for his last action is to sacrifice his life and soul to save Mitsuki from her cancer.
-A heart of gold as well as it can be defined indeed!
+Takuto, the male protagonist of Full Moon o Sagashite, is snarky, anti-social, occasionally rude ("baka" is his favorite word), he will always say the exact opposite of how he truly feels… Yet when nobody's looking, he'll do something incredibly sweet.
+Just make sure you don't blink, because you'll miss it.
+By the end of the anime series, his jerkish side pretty much vanishes.
+His last action is to sacrifice his life and soul to save Mitsuki from her cancer.
+A heart of gold as well as it can be defined, indeed!